GazousGit/R36S-Random-Boot-Video/README.md

 |-----------------------------------------|

 ### Set up the random video script
-We'll create a new file to put the script content
+We'll create a new file to put the script content, execute this command :

 ```sh
 touch /usr/local/bin/play-random-video
 ```

-Then we open this file with our text editor
+Then we open this file with our text editor, execute this command :

 ```sh
 sudo nano /usr/local/bin/play-random-video